discourse/discourse-signatures/README.md

 ## About

 This is a work in progress!
-Feel free to use and ask questions here, or on [Meta](meta.discourse.org).
+Feel free to use and ask questions here, or on [Discourse Meta](https://meta.discourse.org/t/discourse-signatures/42263).

 ## TODO